Introduction

 Compound interest = Final amount - Original principal

-In the above example, we can also find compound interest by adding interest of consecutive year.
+In the above example, we can also find compound interest by adding interest for consecutive years.

 CI = interest of Ist year + interest of 2nd year+ interest of 3rd year